McGaelen/connect-four/README.md

 # CIS 343 Project 4 - Connect Four in Ruby
 This is the classic game Connect Four, originally in C, rewritten in Ruby.
 It's a game where 2 players drop tiles into a grid, and each player tries to connect four of their tiles in a row to win.
 This program is a text-based version of Connect Four run in the command line.
 The user types in the number of the column they want to drop a tile into, and the grid/board is re-printed everytime a change is made.

+This was my first time writing a Ruby program.
 This version is object-oriented, and is much cleaner and less error prone than the C version.
+The board takes up the entire screen, and stays within that screen space (no more scrolling display).
 The Ruby version also uses several different libraries and gems:
-* optparse: Ruby's implementation of argument parsing.
+* optparse: Ruby's implementation of argument parsing. (assignment requirement)
-* Marshal: Ruby's implementation of pickling objects, for loading and saving the game.
+* Marshal: Ruby's implementation of pickling objects, for loading and saving the game. (assignment requirement)
 * colorize: a gem that makes it easy to change the color of a string that's displayed in the terminal.

 ### Features